 This test can only detect the specific chromosomal disorders tested.
 It doesn’t screen for all other disorders, birth defects, or health conditions that could be present in a pregnancy.

 You can have the test at 10 weeks’ gestation, or any time after that.

 All testing is optional.
 The decision to accept or decline screening is a personal choice, and should be one you discuss with your healthcare provider.

 Talk to your healthcare provider to find out if this test is right for you.

-2. Cannot be evaluated in twin pregnancies.
+*May be included in the test.
+Cannot be evaluated in twin pregnancies.